 The development is located on the waterfront of the Island South area and features 270 degree sea views.

 "Larvotto is on a prime location in Island South, and apartments will have amazing sea views from setting between the sea and rolling hills," said Lui.

 Source: Sun Hung Kai Properties - Property Report

-blog, Luxury Properties, Sun Hung Kai Properties, Estate of the Day, luxury apartments, Chinese investors, waterfront property
+blog, Luxury Properties, Sun Hung Kai Properties, Estate of the Day, Chinese investors, superyacht, waterfront property